projectara/greybus-spec/source/special.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus control disconnected request supplies the CPort ID on the receiving interface that is no longer connected.
+The Greybus control disconnected request supplies the CPort ID on the receiving Interface that is no longer connected.

 .. figtable::
     :nofig: